HasuNoHana/PikactivityTracker-server/README.md

 # PikactivityTracker-server
 PikactivityTracker-server is backend part of an aplication that serves gathering statisics about your webside.
-To do so, webside must download library () and use it to deliver events regarding that side.
-You can than use this () to display results in a dashboard.
+To do so, webside must download library (https://github.com/HasuNoHana/PikactivityTracker-library) and use it to deliver events regarding that side.
+You can than use this (https://github.com/HasuNoHana/PikactivityTracker-website) to display results in a dashboard.

+Project was realized in cooperation with Marcin Bąk (https://www.linkedin.com/in/marcinbak/) who work as Vice President in FICC Post Execution Automation at Goldman Sachs.

 Empty project was generated with use of https://start.spring.io/.
 We use Maven to deal with our dependencies and JUnit for testing.
 Jacoco is used as a stage in Maven to check the cover of tests.